Alliance Board of Directors

-Stephanie is the owner of SRB Solutions in San Diego is an independent educator and advocate for massage therapy business owners in Online and Social Media Marketing.
-She has a Bachelor’s Degree in marketing from University of Central Missouri, has served on the IPSA Education Committee and Editorial Advisory Board for Massage Magazine.
-In 2012 she earned her Local Marketing Consultant Certificate through Marketing Mastery Association.
-She is a contributing columnist for Massage Today, DC Practice Insights, Massage Magazine and Marketing Matters Publications and Women In Bodywork Business Blog.
+Stephanie Beck, Owner of SRB Solutions, is an independent educator and online marketing expert working with Health & Wellness Practitioners for 15 years.
+She has a Bachelor’s Degree in Marketing from the University of Central Missouri, has served on the ISPA Education Committee and Editorial Advisory Board for Massage Magazine.
+In 2012 she earned her Local Marketing Consultant Certification through Marketing Mastery Association.
+Stephanie has served as a published columnist since 2003 for several magazines and is the author of Social Trigger Points: Massage Therapist Guide to Marketing Online.

 Leadership Development Committee - There are five members on the Leadership Development Committee.
 Members are elected on a staggered basis for a two-year terms.
 Elections take place at the same time as the annual election of Directors.
 Members of the Leadership Development Committee shall recommend a slate of candidates for the following year’s election process for Directors.

 Education Resource Committee - Works with the development of massage therapy educational resources and programs for members.
 This will include a wide range of projects from publications to our annual Conference.

 Marketing Committee - Works to support the branding and message to current members and for attracting new members to our organization.
 Support all other committee efforts.